Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Algorithmic Ground Truth and Statistical Analysis

 Table~\ref{tab:bonferroni} reports Bonferroni-corrected pairwise significance tests between algorithms on mean F1 score across all datasets.

-Two of six pairwise comparisons reach significance after correction: FCI vs LiNGAM and LiNGAM vs PC, both with large effect sizes (Cohen's d > 0.84).
+Two of six pairwise comparisons reach significance after correction: FCI vs LiNGAM and LiNGAM vs PC, both with large effect sizes (Cohen's d $>$ 0.84).
 The non-significance of FCI vs PC confirms that the two constraint-based methods are statistically indistinguishable in ground truth performance, making their divergent LLM coverage (11.3\% vs 11.5\%) unsurprising.
-The non-significance of NOTEARS vs PC despite a 9.2 percentage point coverage gap (20.7\% vs 11.5\%) further supports the conclusion that LLM coverage differences across algorithms reflect training data exposure rather than true performance differences.
+The non-significance of NOTEARS vs PC despite a 9.2 percentage point coverage gap (20.7\% vs 11.5\%) further supports the view that LLM coverage differences across algorithms owe more to training data exposure than to true performance differences.